-Not every single decision, action, work task, etc. needs the WHY explained every time, but there are many times when it should be explained.
+Not every single decision, action, work task, etc., needs the WHY explained every time, but there are many times when it should be explained.

 Why it is Critical to Explain the “WHY”

-When employees understand why something is done as opposed to just what needs done, they can begin to make informed decisions going forward.
+When employees understand why something is done as opposed to just what needs to be done, they can begin to make informed decisions going forward.
 Explaining the thought process behind why a certain decision is made or why a certain action is taken during a work process allows the employee to use that information in other situations.

-When employees understand the WHY behind the WHAT they can make more informed decisions that leads to a safer and more efficient work environment for everyone involved.
+When employees understand the WHY behind the WHAT, they can make more informed decisions that leads to a safer and more efficient work environment for everyone involved.